getjavelin/documentation/docs/javelin-core/playground/playground.md

 While using the Prompt Playground, you can either use configured Javelin Virtual Keys or use the Authorization header with bearer token to authenticate with the model provider.

 ## Assistant
-Javelin also developed [HuggingChat Assistant](https://hf.co/chat/assistant/65bdbbf7f10680b82361aa45) that may be used as alternative interfaces for crafting and testing prompts.
+[HuggingChat Assistant](https://hf.co/chat/assistant/65bdbbf7f10680b82361aa45) may be used as alternative interface for crafting and testing prompts.
 Please contact: support@getjavelin.io if you would like to use this feature.

 ## Chatbot Arena
 Consider using lmsys.org [chatbot arena](https://chat.lmsys.org/) for your queries.
 Many models are now pretty good and it let you see where they differ while contributing to the public ranking.